Min(d)ing the President: A text analytic approach to measuring tax news: Identified policy topics

 \subsection{Tax topics}

-Our two-step LDA topic model relies on the identification of a single (general) tax topic in the first, unsupervised step.
-It turns out that in our analysis we find a clear tax topic; the most occurring terms in this topic are presented in Figure \ref{fig:wc_gen}.
-Based on this topic, combined with our lexicons, the second-stage guided LDA then produces the \emph{tax increase} and \emph{tax decrease} topics presented in Figures \ref{fig:wc_inc} and \ref{fig:wc_dec}, respectively.
+The general tax topic from the first-stage, unsupervised LDA, combined with our lexicons, is used in the second-stage guided LDA to obtain the \emph{tax increase} and \emph{tax decrease} topics presented in Figures \ref{fig:wc_inc} and \ref{fig:wc_dec}, respectively.
 The terms in our lexicons driving the prior for tax increase (decrease) are highlighted in blue (orange).
-Although both distributions have many terms in common with the general tax topic estimated in the first step, there are crucial differences that extend beyond the terms whose prior probability was modified.
+Although both distributions have many terms in common with the general tax topic estimated in the first step,\footnote{The wordcloud for the first-stage general tax topic is shown in Appendix \ref{sec:wordclouds}.} there are crucial differences extending beyond the terms whose prior probability was modified.
 Those include such terms as `social security' which is used predominantly when discussing tax increases, and `small business' which is referenced often when discussing tax decreases.
 Lastly, we can see that the topics still feature, to some extent, terms which we determined relate to tax changes in the other direction (e.g. `cut tax' still appears in the `tax increase' topic).
 This is an example of how the data overrides the priors.
 Apparently, even when discussing increasing taxes, the presidents sometimes make a reference to tax cuts.

 In both steps we verify that the identified tax topics capture all of the content devoted to tax policy changes.
 We do that by inspecting the probabilities assigned to tax-related terms by the non-tax topics.
 For example, in the first step we find that the topic devoted to state and local policies has the second highest probability of using the term ``tax'', which is still over 100 times smaller than the probability assigned to that term by the tax topics.
 Overall, in both steps the identified tax topics account for over 99\% of the usage of the term ```tax''.